enthdegree/efbpad/README.md

    Either will create an `efbpad` entry in kfmon, nickelmenu and koreader's Tools menu.

 ### Prebuilt
-Possibly out-of-date pre-built binaries are available [here](https://mega.nz/folder/mU4kQa7L#9MGGHw2HltTiviuZUtqynw).
+Instead of building you can try a possibly-out-of-date pre-built binary [here](https://mega.nz/folder/mU4kQa7L#9MGGHw2HltTiviuZUtqynw).

 ## Usage

  - Before starting, pair your bluetooth keyboard through the Kobo UI.